 The two built-in microphones are also quite good, allowing you to stream without any additional equipment in a pinch when pressed for time.

-Additionally, the 4-zone RGB backlit keyboard is great as well, with a very quick response time and comfortable to use.
+Additionally, the 4-zone RGB backlit keyboard is great as well, with a very quick response time, and is comfortable to use.

 In the end, the testing has shown that Acer nitro is perhaps the best laptop for streaming if you aren’t afraid to make an investment, featuring the best laptop graphics card on the market as well as an incredibly fast AMD Ryzen processor.